YellPika/YellPika.github.io/_posts/2013-12-08-the-perfect-language-priorities.md

 There are flaws in every language.
 The .NET and JVM languages suffer from inexpressive type systems.
 Haskell's core libraries are showing signs of age (tends to happen in an area of heavy research).
-Python suffers from a global interpreter lock (is this being fixed?), significant whitespace is not optional (Haskell you genius), and there's nothing in the language quite as powerful as call/cc.
+Python suffers from a global interpreter lock (is this being fixed?), has significant whitespace that is not optional (Haskell you genius), and has no control constructs that are quite as powerful as call/cc.
 LISP's braces still bug me, and Prolog is... still slow.

 As you can see, the subjectivity of my criticisms increases as I go on.
 No